JOAOVIEG/minishell/README.md

 # Documentation

-This minishell implementation was inspired greatly by the following documentation:
+This minishell implementation was inspired mostly by the following documentation:

 [bash](https://www.gnu.org/savannah-checkouts/gnu/bash/manual/)